 I am a Scientific Advisor at the Norwegian Institute for Nature Research and affiliated with UC Santa Cruz and the Ronin Institute for Independent Scholarship.

 At the core of my research is the development and application of novel geochemical tracers and quantitative statistical methods to answer fundamental questions in wildlife ecology.
 My current focus is on reconstructing the life history of modern and historic Chinook Salmon populations in California and contrasting their responses to long-term climatic and landscape scale changes.

-For these projects I collaborate with many different research groups outside of the UC Santa Cruz campus including the Department of Wildlife, Fish, and Conservation Biology, the Center for Watershed Sciences, and the Earth and Planetary Sciences Department, all at UC Davis.
-In addition we work directly with many state and federal agencies to translate our scientific findings into management actions.
+I collaborate with research groups at UC Santa Cruz (IMS, NOAA), UC Davis (WFCB, CWS, EPS), and ANU (RSES).
+In addition I work directly with many state and federal agencies to translate our scientific findings into management actions.

 Data and Tools

-The IRHUM (Isotopic Reconstruction of Human Migration) database is a web platform to access, explore and map strontium isotope data.
+The IRHUM (Isotopic Reconstruction of Human Migration) database provides access to baseline strontium isotope data.

 R package written by Christian Denney with utility functions used in the OGFishlab at UC Davis.
 Available on GitHub.

 R package that uses images of the San Francisco Estuary and its wildlife to create color palettes.
 Available on GitHub.